amyx-umich/innovation-child-theme/src/styleguide/index.md

 ### Paragraphs

 Paragraphs are groups of sentences, each with a lead (first sentence) and transition (last sentence).
 They are block level elements, meaning they stack vertically when repeated.
 Use them as such.
+Line heights are set at 1.6 times the font size.
 Donec ullamcorper nulla non metus auctor fringilla.
 Nullam quis risus eget urna mollis ornare vel eu leo.

 ---